orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/basics.md

 </xf:group>
 ```

 Reload the page.
-You should seem something like this:
+You should see something like this:

 ![][14]